Ancient To Modern - Essential China

 - Holiday Inn Xi’an Big Goose Pagoda guestrooms all feature flat-screen televisions, satellite channels, work desks with ergonomic seats and high-speed Internet access.
 The hotel has a fitness centre, spa, bar and restaurants.

-- Radisson Blue Beijing is located 20 kilometres from Beijing Capital International Airport, short walk from the rail station, multiple subway lines and bus stops.
+- Beijing Royal Grand Hotel is located 20 kilometres from Beijing Capital International Airport, short walk from the rail station, multiple subway lines and bus stops.
 Also near to Beijings attractions such as the New CIEC and the Forbidden City.
 Hotels facilities include the Huang Du Restaurant, Royal Cafe, The Grill, The Bar and fitness centre.
 Bedrooms have private facilities.

 - Shanghai Huangpu River cruise